Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Introduction

 \subsection{Our Contributions}

 Our primary contributions can be summarized as follows.

+{{\bfseries\sffamily 1.
+A Nonstationary Arrival Model and a Lower Bound:}} We define a parameterized class of arrival models that interpolates between the stochastic and adversarial models.
+In particular, we define a precise measure of the stationarity of an arrival sequence (Definition \ref{def:stationary}), in terms of two values $\lambda$ and $\delta$, such that $(\lambda,\delta)=(0,0)$ (loosely) corresponds to the stochastic model, and $(\lambda,\delta)=(1,1)$ corresponds to the adversarial model (the two values are in general distinct, and have nice time-series interpretations in terms of trend and seasonality).
+Notably, this stationarity measure is defined for deterministic arrival sequences, and thus the corresponding (nonstationary) arrival models can be defined without positing a stochastic generative model.

+The primary value of this new measure of stationarity is that it tightly characterizes the extent to which we can expect an algorithm to leverage predictions of unknown quality.
+Specifically, we prove the following lower bound: \begin{proposition}[Lower Bound, Informal] For any $0\leq \lambda\leq 1$ and $0<\delta\leq 1$, and any algorithm, at least one of the following holds:

+\begin{enumerate} \item[(1)] Under the stochastic arrival model, the algorithm incurs $\Omega(T)$ worst-case regret; \item[(2)] Under the adversarial arrival model, with $(\lambda,\delta)$-stationary arrivals, the algorithm's worst-case reward is at most

+\end{enumerate} \end{proposition} Here recall that $\alpha^*$ is the best competitive ratio (without predictions) which we will specify later. $\text{OPT}$ denotes the optimal offline reward.
+Following the actions induced by the predictions also yields a certain amount of reward, which we denote by $\text{PRD}$.

+Now if $(\lambda,\delta)=(1,1)$, i.e. the adversarial model with no restrictions, then Proposition \ref{prop:lower bound of full} implies that we can not simultaneously achieve sub-linear regret under the stochastic arrival model and a meaningful reward under the adversarial model (our lemon example was already evidence of this).
+However, for smaller values of $\lambda$ and $\delta$, we can hope for sub-linear regret and an adversarial reward close to the best value of $\max\left\{\frac{1}{\alpha^*}\textup{OPT}, \textup{PRD}\right\}$.

-{\bfseries\sffamily 1.
-Optimal Algorithms:} We construct an algorithm that {\em optimally} leverages predictions, i.e.~it is robust to unknown prediction accuracy.
-Suppose we are given a prediction $\hat{\mu}$ with accuracy parameter $a\in[0,\infty]$, i.e.~$||\hat{\mu}-\mu^*||_1\in O(T^{-a})$.
-We give a single algorithm that achieves the optimal performance using predictions, without knowing the underlying arrival model (stochastic or adversarial) and without knowing the prediction accuracy.
+{{\bfseries\sffamily 2.
+An Optimal Algorithm:}} We construct an algorithm that {\em optimally} leverages predictions, in the sense that it achieves the lower bound of Proposition \ref{prop:lower bound of full}, without knowing the underlying arrival model (stochastic or adversarial) and without knowing the prediction accuracy.
+In particular, our main theoretical result is the following: